riatelab/map-templates/README.md

 ## Europe template
-Map templates created with the sf, giscoR, mapinsetr R packages Copyright ©EuroGeographics for the administrative boundaries ; (cc) RIATE for map template
+Map templates created with the sf, giscoR, mapinsetr R packages Copyright ©EuroGeographics for the administrative boundaries ; (cc) RIATE for map template.

+Overseas territories (Canarias, Madeire, Açores, Guadeloupe, Martinique, Réunion, Guyane and Mayotte) are reprojected, moved and resized to appear on the main map in specific boxes.

+All the layers are in geojson format, in latitude/longitude (WGS84).
+To be correctly displayed, they need to be transformed in the European reference projection (ETRS89/LAEA Europe, EPSG:3035).

 ![](fig/eu_template.png)